Nursery & Preschool

 Inquiry Based Learning

 At Aurora we decide, through pedagogical discussion amongst teachers each year, to decide upon a project that the entire school will research for the following year.
 Inquiry based learning provides many opportunities for children’s ideas to be valued, their creativity to be encouraged, their interests to be nurtured, and for their learning needs to be met.
-When engaged in a project, children gain knowledge and understanding by working for a long time investigating and responding to authentic, engaging, and complex questions, problems, and challenges.
-Inquiry based learning encourages critical thinking, creativity, and collaboration.

 “The wider the range of possibilities we offer children, the more intense will be their motivations and the richer their experiences”